geotribu/english-blog/content/posts/2025-01-15_working-with-json-and-postgres.md

 `-` is an operator used to remove a key from a json object.
 For our UPDATE, we therefore remove our typo from the entire object.
 In addition, we concatenate everything else with the construction of a new object in which we correct the key name.
 We also assign the value of the key being deleted, which is still usable at UPDATE time, to the fields that originally contained it with `?`.

-## Now what?
-What do we do with this?
+## Now what ?
+What do we do with this ?

 So far, we've only worked with the population component for its latest version.
 Let's now imagine that we repeat the exercise for all 6 sections and over several years, bearing in mind that over time, certain fields may appear or disappear; changes in the levels of diplomas observed, for example.
 It would be interesting to retrieve a table showing the first and last year of presence of each key.
 Let's just say that during this work, we took the opportunity to update a “correspondance_clefs_champs” table listing each key present and its original INSEE name (at least, the one we had standardized).